CueNIMBY

 About

-Show application information using native platform dialog
+Show application information using Qt dialog

-Displays version, monitored host, and description
+Displays version, CueBot server address, monitored hostname, and description

 Quit